News from Session

 Worship Team News

-The Worship Team is quite busy this year as we support our supply ministers & worship leaders with our worship experience each Sunday.
 We are a part of the body of Christ: One body – many parts.
 We offer the congregation the opportunity to be a part of and to actively participate in the worship service on Sunday mornings.
 We do this by arranging for greeters at our entrance doors to welcome everyone into worship.
 We encourage others to read the scripture lessons and we are looking for others to support our Audio-Visual technology.
 Please consider saying ‘Yes’ to serving.
 For more info about serving during worship, please contact Catherine Mackay, Maureen Cleary, Betty Jean Bone or Carol Ann Joiner.